 Education & Outreach

 In particular, we aim at bringing SFB science to a younger audience and informing young people about the associated career opportunities.

-Milky Way KitWe developed the "Milky Way Kit", a collection of hands-on activities aimed at middle school and high school students.
-The kit features e.g. a magnetic do-it-yourself Hertzsprung-Russell diagram (printed canvas for use on magnetic blackboards), different scale models, activities related to stellar populations, the distribution of open star clusters in the Milky Way, a do-it-yourself pop-up scale model of the Local Group and a galaxy classification game.
+We developed the "Milky Way Kit", a collection of hands-on activities aimed at middle school and high school students.
+The kit features e.g. a magnetic do-it-yourself Hertzsprung-Russell diagram (printed canvas for use on magnetic blackboards), different scale models, activities related to stellar populations, an easy to use USB-spektrometer, as well as a interactive magnitude model.

 Materials for Download